dani14lks/video2frames/README.md

 # video2frames

 Script to save the frames from a video into images.
-Tested in macOS Sierra with Anaconda Python 2.
+Tested in macOS High Sierra with Anaconda Python 2.